abarbour/pbe-data/README.md

 and so on.

-*Note that this list does not indicate with BSM data is available.
-For this you'll want to inspect the output of [listFiles](#listfiles).*
+*Note that this list does not indicate with BSM data is available; for this you'll want to inspect the output of* [listFiles](#listfiles)

 ### [`bsm_station_times.txt`](bsm_station_times.txt)